TDarkShadow/iheartnewvegas/main.md

 Engine bugfixes, optional tweaks and new features with no performance impact.
 Fully customisable via in-game menu and INIs.

 Additional files to install:
-- [**lStewieAl's Tweaks Custom INI**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/lStewieAl's%20Tweaks%20Custom%20INI%20(Dec%2014th).7z).
+- [**lStewieAl's Tweaks Custom INI**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/lStewieAl's%20Tweaks%20Custom%20INI%20(Dec%2015th).7z).
 Enables many quality of life improvements, as well as gameplay and balance tweaks.
 - Major gameplay tweaks include:
   - Capping of level up menu max skill values based on SPECIAL.
 At a SPECIAL value of 1, a skill is capped to 55.
   - Vendors obey their Buy/Sell flags, restricting which items they accept.
+Meant to be used alongside **Misc Gameplay Merge** (Gameplay section).
+  - Increased XP for discovering locations.
+Meant to be used alongside **Less Map Markers** (Overhauls section).
   - Binoculars can zoom in and out.
   - Holding the attack button for grenades decreases their detonation timer.
   - Throwables can be held and released, like grenades.